Last updated: 07/24/2024

 Some researchers have suggested that Mucha-Habermann disease is a benign, self-healing lymphoproliferative disorder.
 Lymphoproliferative disorders are characterized by the overproduction of certain white blood cells called lymphocytes.
 These cells often accumulate in structures and tissues of the body, potentially damaging them.

-Mucha-Habermann disease affects males more often than females.
+The incidence of MuchaโHabermann disease in the United States has not been reported.
+A search of the medical literature identified 121 reports worldwide.
+Since FUMHD was first described, only about 80 patients have been reported.
+MuchaโHabermann disease affects males more often than females.
 The disorder is most common in children and young adults but can affect people of any age including newborns (with lesions present at birth) and the elderly.
-The incidence of Mucha-Habermann disease is unknown.

 A diagnosis of Mucha-Habermann disease is made based upon a thorough clinical evaluation, detailed patient history, identification of characteristic skin lesions and, if needed for confirmation, microscopic examination (biopsy) of affected skin tissue.